andyaiken/skirmish/tasks.md

 ## Character Sheet
 * Show ranks as filled circles
-* Show the XP required as a gauge
 * Make it so that we can see a hero character sheet without having to level up

 ## Features